eio/animal-path-segmentation/output/README.md

 - `/predictions/epochs/`

 Inside of these directories will be the saved model+optimizer state, performance plots and metrics, and raw prediction CSVs.

+Testing the saved model by running `run_model.py -l` will generate additional outputs in the subdirectories above.